Our Staff

 Primary Therapist and Certified EMDR Specialist

-Dr. Quenicka aka “Dr. Q” was born and raised in Indonesia.
+Dr. Quenicka aka “Dr. Q” is a licensed psychologist, who was born and raised in Indonesia.
 She moved to the United States as a young adult, where she went on to graduate with honors from UCLA, earned 3 master’s degrees and received her Ph.D. in Clinical Psychology from Fielding Graduate University.

 Dr. Q is one of the authors of the book Hidden Cultures in Clinical Psychology.
 Her graduate research projects in Neuropsychology were published in Archives of Clinical Neuropsychology and Applied Neuropsychology Journals.
 Dr. Quenicka is a member of Psi Chi and the National Honor Society in Psychology.